YashaBlendeer/VisualNovelGallery/README.md

 A quizes visual novel directory where people can take quiz novel and earn points for completing quizs.

+## Available Roles

+- User

+- Admin

 ## Features

+- Registration

+- Authorization

+- Change password

+## Features for Admin

-- Add / remove / edit questions on the novel, catalog, points from the admin
+- Add / remove / edit questions on the novel, catalog, points

-- Passing the questions themselves

-- User registration
+- Add / delete / update users

+- See information about users

-- List of catalogs
+- List catalogs

-- List of users with high points
+- List users with high points

-May be expanded.
+## Features for User

+- Choose the category of testing

+- Pass the questions

+- See points

 ## Tech  Stack